-This year Monika Witkowska will be climbing Broad Peak
+This year Monika Witkowska was on Broad Peak

 Her original plan was K2, but that expedition was cancelled for Covid reasons and now a late switch has seen her attempt it’s near neighbour.

 It was an eventful few weeks, which we followed with this Diary…